 On that note, it was off to the wood shop to find some scrap material for this project.
 I found a 2×4′ sheet of black…something.
 I initially thought it was MDF, but cutting it proved it was something more plastic-y.
 After securing my stock, I cranked up my laptop and Autodesk Fusion 360.
 I drew a 2×2′ square to represent half of the material I had on hand, then looked up the dimensions for CAT40 and R8 tool holders.
 CAT40 toolholders are 1.75″ at the base of the flange, and R8 toolholders are .94″ (I rounded to 1″) on the straight part of the shank, so I made two rectangular patterns of holes and extruded the resulting geometry.

 Great!
 Now I have my basic shape, and have to convert that into Gcode- The instruction language for most CNC machines out there.
 In this case, I am using the 4×4 CNC router in the wood shop to bore these holes.
+The spare parts of complex machinery such as CNCs were hard to come by, but companies like parts badger rapid machining have approached the online platform to make it convenient for users to buy.
 By moving from the Fusion 360 “Model” space to the “CAM” (Computer Aided Machining) space, we can also write the toolpaths.
 I select a simple Pocket operation, highlight the holes I want to bore, and select the tool I am cutting with.
 I select a 1/4″ router bit, and adjust the speeds and feeds to an appropriate value for this material: 12,000RPM and 50 inches per minute feedrate, with a 20ipm plunge.
 This results in a total runtime of about 15 minutes- Not too bad!

-I exported the resulting toolpath with the TinyG postprocessor that matches the Gcode flavor our router prefers, and walked over to the wood shop.
+I exported the resulting toolpath with the TinyG postprocessor that matches the Gcode flavor our router prefers, and walked over to the wood shop to see if they had some of the best shop air filtration system I’d come across before.
 I clamped my work to the bed, loaded my bit, set part zero on the front left corner (matching my origin location in Fusion), and got ready to run the part.
 After double checking everything, I turned on the dust collector, powered up the spindle to the prescribed 12,000 RPM, and pressed go!